-Northrop Grumman Corporation (NYSE:NOC) will highlight key capabilities and programmes at the Australian International Air Show including unmanned aircraft systems; intelligence, surveillance and reconnaissance (ISR); radars and sensor systems; and infrared countermeasures.
+Northrop Grumman Corporation (NYSE:NOC) will highlight a range of its key capabilities and programmes at the Australian International Air Show, including unmanned aircraft systems; intelligence, surveillance and reconnaissance (ISR); radars and sensor systems; and infrared countermeasures.

-Fire Scout is a fully autonomous, single-engine unmanned helicopter that offers versatile ISR capabilities from any air-capable ship.
-The system is designed to accommodate a variety of sensor payloads to provide unprecedented situational awareness and precision targeting support.
-Deployed on U.S. Navy frigates and the newest littoral combat ship, Fire Scout provides additional mission flexibility to maritime and ground commanders.
+Fire Scout is designed to accommodate a variety of sensor payloads to provide unprecedented situational awareness and precision targeting support.
+The system is deployed on U.S. Navy frigates and in Afghanistan providing ISR to maritime and ground commanders.

 Source: Northrop Grumman Corporation (NYSE:NOC)